gh-joeyleung/Tech-Hub-E-Commerce-Analysis/README.md

 ## 💡 Next Steps
 - Promote top‑selling products and consider phasing out low performers.
+- Expand top-selling product offerings such as laptops and monitors.
 - Expand presence in APAC and LATAM with localized strategies.
 - Enhance loyalty program (tiers, referrals) to sustain engagement.
 - Invest further in email campaigns to capitalize on growth trends.